al6x/nim/noclient/readme.md

+Client libarary that produces Interactive Web Applications without the need to write JavaScript.
+It works similar to Phoenix LiveView, Turbolinks, LiveWire.

 # How it works

 It's easier to start from the Client.
 The Client can do only one thing - execute a `Command` with `execute_command`.
 A Command could be triggered by user event like button click, or a Server at any moment may send some Command to the Client.